Ticket purchase limits are Eight (8) 2-Day passes per person.

 Aside from walking, Philadelphia’s excellent transit system is the best way to get around town.
 SEPTA is the most comprehensive bus/subway/commuter-rail system in the United States.
 SEPTA’s vast network of bus, subway, and trolley commuter services will get you anywhere you need to go or at least very close.
 Find and map your route at www.septa.org.

 Philadelphia International Airport is located seven (7) miles from downtown Philadelphia and serves over 25 airlines.
-Southwest offers daily nonstop flights from cities such as Chicago, Las Vegas, Orlando, Phoenix, Providence and Tampa Bay, etc. Travelers can also take advantage of direct or connecting service from 31 other destinations, such as Ft.
+American Airlines has a hub in Philadelphia and offers flights from most major cities.
+Travelers can also take advantage of direct or connecting service from 31 other destinations, such as Ft.
 Lauderdale, Los Angeles, Oakland, Houston and Seattle.
 The Airport is easily accessible from Interstates 76, 95, and 476.
 In addition, rail service to the Airport is available on SEPTA’S High Speed Aiport Line train that operates from 5:25 AM until 11:25 PM daily, every 30 minutes, with easy connections to 30th Street Station (1.2 miles from the festival site)

 30th St Station is the main train station serving Philadelphia and only 1.2 miles from the “Made In America” festival site.
 Amtrak, SEPTA and New Jersey Transit all service 30th St Station.
 Amtrak operates rail service along the Northeast Corridor stretching from Boston to Washington, and other major cities in the United States and Canada.
 Local train service is provided by SEPTA, which also connects to NJ Transit trains in Trenton, NJ en route to New York.
 NJ Transit trains also depart from 30th Street Station for Atlantic City, NJ Amtrak, (800) USA-RAIL SEPTA, (215) 580-7800 PATCO, (856) 772-6900 NJ Transit, (800) 772-2222